green-party-dublin-central/nh-web/site/content/post/spinning-discs-for-dáil-éireann-fundraiser.md

-  The Dublin Central Greens are spinning records in The Big Romance on October 29th to raise the money we need to get Neasa Hourighan elected to Dáil Éireann in the upcoming election.
+  The Dublin Central Greens are spinning records in The Big Romance on October 29th to raise the money we need to get Neasa Hourigan elected to Dáil Éireann in the upcoming election.
 Come down to join us for some chats, some fun - and to help us raise the money we need to hit the ground running in the next election.